 Which brings me to the question, if there were no white lies, could we deal with rejection?

 Yes, I think we could.
-Certainly if I am told a good reason for something it means that I don't have to invent a reason and it keeps my in alignment with the truth.
+Certainly, if I am told a good reason for something it means that I don't have to invent a reason and it keeps me in alignment with the truth.
 It is an awful lot harder for someone to confront the truth or demand the truth from someone else.
-If we stay with truth, honesty and integrity even if sometimes it appears to be a little hurtful, it keeps you out of delusion or "building the candy floss tree".
+If we stay with truth, honesty, and integrity even if sometimes it appears to be a little hurtful, it keeps you out of delusion or building the candy floss tree.
 The candy floss may taste nice but it is also very woolly.
-Within a very short period of time, it has grown bigger and bigger and sweeter and sweeter until you at last realise that you are completely submerged in it!
+Within a very short period of time, it has grown bigger and bigger and sweeter and sweeter until you, at last, realise that you are completely submerged in it!

 Boy is that Sweet!
 But very soon we find that we are wanting someone to rescue us, as we begin to vomit on all that sugar.
 What once appeared so sweet, has turned putrid!

 An unimportant lie (especially one told to be tactful or polite), unimportant to whom?

 Again, I feel that lying is based on more than one factor:-